-There is something missing from any contest where nothing is at stake.
+There is something missing from a contest where nothing is at stake.
 What is lacking in quality at the lower end of the league cricket pyramid is more than made up for in the storyline, tension and drama of a league match.
 Captains of Saturday league teams are plotting and scheming how to win (and lose) the next match from Wednesday onwards.
 There are points and reputation at stake as players react to the pressure.
 A friendly, by its very definition, bears no resemblance to league cricket.
 It’s a platonic version of a passionate affair – there is literally no point to it.

-A prime example of this is MCC games.
+A prime example of this is the ubiquitous MCC friendly.
 I would not want to become a member of MCC but I have no problem with people who do.
 I admire their commitment to the cause with some of them chalking off thousands of days of waiting until they are welcomed to the most famous cricket club in the world.
 But here is the rub – turn up at any MCC match to umpire (I’ve done around 10) and what you get is a collection of immaculately scrubbed-up players, all of whom adhere to the dress code of shirt, bacon and egg tie and slacks with a gentlemanly approach to their opponents (usually a club side).
 What is lacking in abundance, however, is the edge that defines a contest.

 I was already regretting my decision to stand in this game as I had to keep both ends burning due to the non-arrival of my colleague (interestingly a not uncommon problem with friendly matches).
-The home club, which boasted a strong team in the top tier of their league, gave eleven from their seconds and thirds an opportunity to prove themselves and after a few overs it was clear they were going to get a lot of runs and lose very few wickets – something close to 300 with five down after 50 overs.
+The home club, which boasted a strong team in the top tier of their league, gave 11 from their seconds and thirds an opportunity to prove themselves and after a few overs it was clear they were going to get a lot of runs and lose few wickets – something close to 300 with five down after 50 overs.

-At around 150-6 the odds were still stacked against the Wanderers and then our major league hero nicked off to slip who did his chances of being selected for the firsts no harm by holding onto a difficult catch.
+At around 150-6 the odds were still stacked against the Wanderers and then our Major League superhero nicked off to slip who did his chances of being selected for the firsts no harm by holding onto a difficult low catch.
 Having left highly incriminating bright red evidence on the side of the bat (not to mention a loud nick that could well have carried to the pavilion car park) it was not necessary for me to raise my finger to confirm the catch.
 But the batter stood his ground, so I raised my finger.
 And he still stood his ground.
 Then the captain of the fielding side approached me and said that the game would be over very quickly if Jo DiMaggio was given out, so could I reconsider my decision?